• Skip to primary navigation

 Storage instructions

-Fridge: You can store any leftover cheesecake in an airtight container in the fridge for up to 5 days.
+Fridge: You can store any leftovers of your healthy cheesecake in an airtight container in the fridge for up to 5 days.

 Freezer: You can keep leftover individual cheesecake slices in freezer-safe bags and freeze them for up to three months.
 Thaw it overnight in the fridge.